Herbert Lom: Career

 A few years later, he appeared opposite Alec Guinness and Peter Sellers in The Ladykillers (1955); and with Robert Mitchum, Jack Lemmon and Rita Hayworth in Fire Down Below (1957).
 He went on to more film success in the 1960s with a wide range of parts, including Spartacus (1960); El Cid (1961); Mysterious Island (also 1961), as Captain Nemo; and Hammer Films' remake of The Phantom of the Opera (1962), in which Lom had the leading role, wearing a full-face Phantom mask.
 "It was wonderful to play such a part," he said, "but I was disappointed with the picture...
 This version of the famous Gaston Leroux story dragged.
 The Phantom wasn't given enough to do, but at least I wasn't the villain, for a change.
 Michael Gough was the villain."
 Lom co-starred, with Shirley MacLaine and Michael Caine, in Gambit (1966).

 During this period, Lom starred in his only regular TV series, the British drama The Human Jungle (1963–64), playing a Harley Street psychiatrist for two series.
 He starred in another low-budget horror film, the witch-hunting story Mark of the Devil (Hexen bis aufs Blut gequält, 1970), with unusually graphic torture scenes.
 Cinemas reportedly handed out sick bags at screenings.
 Lom appeared in other horror films made in both the US and UK, including Asylum, And Now the Screaming Starts!, Murders in the Rue Morgue and The Dead Zone.

 Lom was perhaps best known for his portrayal of Chief Inspector Charles Dreyfus, Inspector Clouseau's long-suffering superior, in most of Blake Edwards' Pink Panther films, beginning with the second in the series, A Shot in the Dark (1964).
 He also appeared in two screen versions of the Agatha Christie novel And Then There Were None—as Dr. Armstrong in the 1975 version, and as General Romensky in the 1989 version.

 Lom wrote two historical novels: one on the playwright Christopher Marlowe (Enter a Spy: The Double Life of Christopher Marlowe, 1978), and the other on the French Revolution (Dr Guillotine: The Eccentric Exploits of an Early Scientist, 1992).
 The film rights to the latter have been purchased, but no film has yet been produced.

 Personal life

 Lom married Diana Scheu in 1948.
 They had two children before they divorced after separating between 1961 and 1976.
 He had a child from a relationship with Brigitta Appleby.
 He later married Eve Lacik; they divorced in 1990.

+Death

 Lom died in his sleep at his home in Camden Town, London, on 27 September 2012, at the age of 95.